Assessment of the Anti-hyperglycemic Effects of Rosemary (Salvia Rosmarinus) Compared to Glimepiride in Alloxan induced Diabetic Rabbits

 Abstract

-Objectives: To observe the antihyperglycemic effects effect of Rosemary (Salvia rosmarinus) in alloxan induced diabetic rabbits.
+Objectives: To observe the antihyperglycemic effect of rosemary (Salvia rosmarinus) in alloxan-induced diabetic rabbits.

-Methods: The experimental study was conducted at the Department of Pharmacology and Therapeutics in collaboration with the Animal House of Agriculture University, Tando Jam, involved 24 adult healthy male rabbits weighing between 1.5 to 2.5 kg.
-The rabbits were divided into four groups: Group A (normal control) and Group B (diabetic induced control) both received 0.9% NaCl, while Group C (diabetic induced) received Rosmarinus officinalis 250 mg/kg, and Group D (diabetic induced) received glimepiride 2.5 mg/kg.
-Clinical parameters such as blood glucose, and body weight were measured on day 0 and day 28.
-Rosmarinus officinalis leaves were dried, powdered, and prepared into an ethanolic extract.
-Blood samples were collected from the femoral vein, centrifuged, and analyzed for serum blood glucose level.
-Hyperglycemia was confirmed with blood glucose levels above 200 mg/dl.
-Data was entered and analyzed by SPSS version 26.
+Methodology: This experimental study was conducted at the Department of Pharmacology and Therapeutics, Liaquat University of Medical and Health Sciences (LUMHS), in collaboration with the Animal House of the Agriculture University, Tando Jam, from November 2023 to April 2024.
+A total of 24 adult healthy male rabbits weighing between 1.5 and 2.5 kg were included.
+The rabbits were divided into four groups: Group A (normal control) and Group B (diabetic-induced control) received 0.9% NaCl, while Group C (diabetic-induced) received Rosmarinus officinalis 250 mg/kg, and Group D (diabetic-induced) received glimepiride 2.5 mg/kg.
+Leaves of Rosmarinus officinalis were dried, powdered, and prepared as an ethanolic extract.
+After the experiment, blood samples were collected from the femoral vein, centrifuged, and analyzed for serum glucose levels.
+Hyperglycemia was defined as a blood glucose level above 200 mg/dL.
+Data were entered and analyzed using SPSS version 26.

 Published